LearnOnDemandSystems/docs/tms/instructors/instructor-profile/show-courses-qualified-to-teach.md

+---
+title: "How can I show what I am qualified to teach?"
+isPublished: true
+---

 # How can I show what I am qualified to teach?

 You can use Instructor Competencies to show the courses you are qualified to teach.
 Using this feature shows organizations using contract instructors the courses you can teach.